Odhynn/Naerk/content/Characters/Shizu.md

 > from the world /
 > will never change it. [^1]

-Lady Shizu Kashiwa (Kashiwa O-Shizu in Yuuyamii/Sennarii, commonly known as the Swordmaiden Serene in Naerk) was a swordmaster from the Realms Beyond who travelled through Naerk in 4776-4778 as a member of the [[Band of Blood and Brimstone]], an adventuring party that was at the forefront of events such as the [[Battle of Fellgaunt]], the dragon [[Solusmeir]]'s attack on [[Ilistair]], the [[War of the Titan]], and the reclamation of the chthonic artifact [[Rod of Stone and Steel]].
+Lady Shizu Kashiwa (Kashiwa O-Shizu in Yuuyamii/Sennarii, and commonly known as the Swordmaiden Serene in Naerk) was a swordmaster from the Realms Beyond who travelled through Naerk in 4776-4778 as a member of the [[Band of Blood and Brimstone]], an adventuring party that was at the forefront of events such as the [[Battle of Fellgaunt]], the dragon [[Solusmeir]]'s attack on [[Ilistair]], the [[War of the Titan]], and the reclamation of the chthonic artifact [[Rod of Stone and Steel]].

 She arrived to Naerk through the Athalaari skyportals as a political refugee after her school's defeat during civil strife in her homeland of Yuuyami, and took to referring to herself as "Shizu the Swordmaiden" in her subsequent travels, as by Yuuyamii culture a *rounin* (lordless *bushi*) has no right to a clan name.